memory-consolidation/academic-kickstart/content/post/2020-05-120-Smartfigure.md

 # Share the figure

-You should see the SFB1315 Members group on the left pannel, if you do not see it, please contact the data curator (Julien Colomb) to get access.
+You should see the SFB1315 Members group on the left pannel, if you do not see it, please contact me (Julien Colomb) to get access.

 If you see the group, it means you can share figures to it.
 Click on the right circle visible on the figure thumbnail in the gallery.
 It will select the figure (you can select more than one at a time).
 Now click the people icon on the banner on the top right.
 Choose the `sfb1315 Members` in the dropdown menu, and click the `add to group` button.